gremlin-softworks/soft/docs/softbinding.md

 The access to the bound module from markup is done through the proxy object ```self``` passed to the fragment implementation.
 The bound object can be accessed in markup via different references and applied in functions.

-Access to dom from the bound module is done usually done by softSelector or softSelectorAll when you need to access bound data. ```root``` is an element and can of course be queried normally for other purposed, but this querydata is also included in the softSelectors.
+Access to dom from the bound module is usually done by softSelector or softSelectorAll when you need to access bound data. ```root``` is an element and can of course be queried normally for other purposed, but this querydata is also included in the softSelectors.

 ```